Trodelvy® (sacituzumab govitecan-hziy)

 Real-World Data on SG Use in Patients With BrM

 A real-world study evaluated the use of SG in 103 patients with mTNBC with a focus on BrM and toxicity and included patients with active or stable BrM (n=32, 31.1%) and impaired performance status.
-The median PFS was 3.7 (95% CI: 2.6-6.2) mo, and the median OS was 6.7 (95% CI: 56.3-NR) mo in patients who were BMPos.6
+The median (95% CI) PFS was 3.7 (2.6–6.2) mo, and the median (95% CI) OS was 6.7 (56.3–NR) mo in patients who were BMPos.
+ORR in the BMPos population was 19.8% (n=6).6

 A retrospective cohort study (N=98) investigated whether SRT for intact BrM used concurrently with an ADC, including SG, was associated with an increased risk of SRN.
-Concurrent ADC was associated with a higher risk of SRN in multivariable analyses (P<0.001) that also controlled for prior radiotherapy (P=0.01) and BrM volume (P<0.001).
+Concurrent ADC was associated with a higher risk of SRN in multivariable analyses (P<0.001) that also controlled for prior RT (P=0.01) and BrM volume (P<0.001).
 No ADC agent was associated with the risk of SRN (P=0.74).7

 In a retrospective, observational study of SG in 33 patients with HER2- mBC and CNS metastases (treated/stable BrM, active BrM, and LMD), the overall median (95% CI) CNS and extra-CNS PFS was 2.9 (2–4.3) mo and 2.6 (1.9–4) mo, respectively.
 Three patients (TNBC, n=2; HR+/HER2-, n=1) had bicompartmental PFS that was >10 mo; each had surgery and brain RT.
 No safety data were reported.8